yxor/paintpix/README.md

-# PixyArt
+# PixyArt (name can be changed)

-Desktop application to create pixel art Images.
+Desktop application to create pixel art.

+## Bugs

+If you found a bug using the program please go to the issues tab and file it including the steps to reproduce the bug and the OS/distro you were using when the bug happened.

 ## TODO

--	~add toolbar~
+-	~add Tool Bar~

 -	~add different tools support~